WHO WE ARE

 Martín Gromez is the Media Coordinator of the OLA in Buenos Aires.
 He is an Architect from the School of Architecture, Design and Urbanism, University of Buenos Aires (FADU, UBA).
 He was the FADU, UBA Representative on the Advisory Council of Heritage Affairs of the Government of the Autonomous City of Buenos Aires (1999-2011).
 Since 1998 he has been in charge of Media Coordination for OLA/The New School projects developed in Buenos Aires at the Office of International Programs at FADU, UBA.
 Within the artistic field, he is a distinguished musician, performer and multimedia producer for which he received a Fellowship from the Goëthe Institute.

-Javier Nesprias is Program Associate of the OLA in Buenos Aires.He is an architect from the School of Architecture, Design and Urbanism, University of Buenos Aires (FADU, UBA).
-He is specilized in history and criticism of architecture and urbanism and is Master Degree candidate from the same institution.
+Javier Nesprias is Research Assistant of the OLA in Buenos Aires.He is an architect from the School of Architecture, Design and Urbanism, University of Buenos Aires (FADU, UBA).
+He is Master in history and criticism of architecture, design and urbanism from the same institution.
 Currently, he is Jefe de Trabajos Prácticos of History of Architecture (FADU, UBA) and is a researcher at the Instituto de Arte Americano e Investigaciones Estéticas “Mario J. Buschiazzo”.
 Between 2008 and 2011, he was a staff member of the Dirección de Programas Internacionales at FADU, UBA, where he participated in projects developed by OLA/The New School in Buenos Aires.
 Since 2015 he has been working with Margarita Gutman and Ximena Puppo, on a research on extradisciplinary urban anticipations in the Metropolitan Region of Buenos Aires between the years 2000 and 2015.

 Contributing New School Faculty